 This Sunday, we’ll have a finance update at our Sunday services.
-This is the first update that we’ve had all year.
+Church Council has recently approved the budget for 2023, and we’d like to communicate with you the needs of our ministries.
 We continue to be thankful for God’s provision upon our church.
 As you prayerfully consider your own giving, please keep in mind the following things.

-Second, have a plan about your giving.
-In the Old Testament, 10% was the standard for God’s people.
+Second, have a plan for your giving.
+In the Old Testament, the tithe (roughly 10%) was the standard for God’s people.
 Whilst the New Testament doesn’t give us a rule, 10% should be considered the minimum.
 We should always ask ourselves, “What are ways I can give beyond this?
 What are the needs that I see around me?”.

 Third, always remember the gospel.
-God has been overwhelmingly generous to us in Jesus Christ, and he will always provide for us.
-It’s a privilege to give towards his causes.
+God has been overwhelmingly generous to us in Jesus Christ.
+In him, we have all the riches of an eternal relationship with God.
+Therefore, God calls on his people to be generous in using the resources he’s given us.
+It’s a privilege to give to God’s causes.